MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/isochrone-data.md

 manager: "stevelom"
 ---
 # Isochrone Data
-The response returned by the Isochrone API contains either an IsochoneResponse resource or an IsochroneAsyncStatus resource.
-The IsochroneResponse contains the generated polygon isochrone data while the IsochroneAsyncStatus contains status information about an asynchronous request that was made for an isochrone.
-The following tables provide the descriptions of the IsochroneResponse resource fields.
+The response returned by the Isochrone API contains either an `IsochoneResponse` resource or an `RouteProxyAsyncStatus` resource.
+The `IsochroneResponse` contains the generated polygon isochrone data while the `RouteProxyAsyncStatus` contains status information about an asynchronous request that was made for an isochrone.
+The following tables provide the descriptions of the `IsochroneResponse` resource fields.

 For more information about the common response syntax for the Bing Maps REST Services, see [Common Response Description](../rest-services/common-response-description.md).